Collaboration with the Islamic State: Israel

 The Iranian government has accused Israel of supporting ISIS with arms and medical attention.
-In 2014, the Islamic Republic News Agency promoted a conspiracy theory that IS was the product of a joint American–British–Israeli intelligence operation to destabilize the Middle East and protect Israel.
+In 2014, the Islamic Republic News Agency reported that IS was the product of a joint American–British–Israeli intelligence operation to destabilize the Middle East and protect Israel.
 In 2017, the Syrian Army claimed it found Israeli-made artillery pieces at IS hideouts.
 Israel has strongly denied accusations of providing arms and medical support to IS.

 In June 2025, Israeli Prime Minister Benjamin Netanyahu said that Israel was arming the Popular Forces, a Rafah-based group led by Yasser Abu Shabab, during the Gaza war.
 The Popular Forces have been linked to IS; some of its prominent figures have been identified as former IS militants who fought in the Sinai insurgency.
 Abu Shabab has denied any collaboration with Israel or connections to IS.
 The researcher and analyst Aymenn Jawad Al-Tamimi disputed claims that the Popular Forces are affiliated with IS; he argued that their use of the Palestinian flag in their logo and uniforms would be unacceptable to IS even as a disguise, and that collaboration with Israel constitutes apostasy from Islam from IS's perspective.